Skip to content

 Architecture and Key Features

-• Advanced Training Techniques: Incorporates techniques like SimOTA label assignment and strong data augmentation.
+• Advanced Training Strategies: YOLOX incorporates advanced techniques like SimOTA (Simplified Optimal Transport Assignment) for dynamic label assignment and strong data augmentation methods like MixUp.

 Model size